talha-atta/library/README.md

 # library

-A community library to add books to.
+A personal library to add books to.